gamesbook/protograf/docs/source/deck_command.rst

 |d09| This example shows the definition of a deck for a set of small
       cards.

-      The card size means that there will be 4 rectangular cards on each A8 page:
+      The card size means that there would normally be 4 rectangular cards on each A8 page; but use of *rows* changes this.

       .. code:: python